The Toughest Thirteen

 - Repeatable route defined by natural geographical features.

-- Established but infrequently swum: at least two successes but fewer than any of the O7.
+- Not unprecedented, but less frequently swum than any of the O7.

 - Significant history of failed swim attempts.